dobanisola-scottlogic/scenario-2-20250908-135729/running-events.md

 There should be a number of organisers at the event:
   - At least 1 'public speaker', communicating instructions to attendees, and being a commentator on competitions.
   - At least 1 'IT super-user' who should have good administrative knowledge of the software and deployment infrastructure.
     They will administer the server and be the final point of contact for technical questions and problems.
-  - Several other 'helpers' with some experience of the software from a competitors viewpoint, to provide assistance to attendees.
+  - Several other 'helpers' with some experience of the software from a competitor's viewpoint, to provide assistance to attendees.
 This could be technical set-up assistance, help or advice with strategy and teamwork, or just making sure that people aren't bored.